 There were various different designs of the medieval scabbard, some were designed to be accessed at the waist-worn and could be held in place by a belt, whilst others could be placed over the shoulder with the scabbard held across the back.

 Some more advanced scabbards would have a locket at the top of them which would stop the blade from rising up and hold the dagger or sword in place just below the hilt.

-The name ‘Scabbard’ comes from and old French word, the English term is sheath.
+The name ‘Scabbard’ comes from an old French word, the English term is the sheath.

-Wood and leather was commonly used in the design of a medieval scabbard.
+Wood and leather were commonly used in the design of a medieval scabbard.

 Quality medieval scabbards were lined with wool which stopped metal from rusting.

 Quality scabbards would have a locket at the top which gripped the blade.